-Incada is a multilayered Folding Box Board (FBB) entirely based on virgin fibres.
+Incada is a multilayered Folding Box Board (FBB) entirely based on fresh fibres.
 Specific fibre compositions are used for the various layers in the construction to optimise performance.
 The outer layers consist of bleached chemical sulphate pulp and the middle layers of mechanically separated fibers (RMP-pulp).
 Fibres for the different layers are treated in different ways to tailor the paperboard construction to the intended use.

 The benefits of this multilayered FBB lies in the construction itself.
 The outer layers of sulphate pulp with its application of a double coating provide the foundation for a smooth surface which is finished by machine glazing to meet the high demands of printing and foiling.
 The middle layers consisting of mechanical pulp provides high bulk and stiffness.
 Treatment of fibres for the middle layers in the construction are also targeted to optimise productivity in carton manufacturing, erecting and filling processes.

-Incada is manufactured from virgin fibres of known and traceable origin and produced at a site where pulp production is integrated with the paperboard mill.
+Incada is manufactured from fresh fibres of known and traceable origin and produced at a site where pulp production is integrated with the paperboard mill.
 This combined with the inherent stability of our chosen manufacturing process ensures a repeatable and predictable performance of the product for converting and use.

-All Incada products are manufactured from virgin fibres and the manufacturing process is trimmed to assure the best hygienic, odour and taste neutral properties.
+All Incada products are manufactured from fresh fibres and the manufacturing process is trimmed to assure the best hygienic, odour and taste neutral properties.
 All raw materials used in the making of Incada are approved for food contact according to current regulations.

 Incada in use